PCT - Process Control Technology

 Relate the operational procedures (in a macro manner)for unit shutdowns, turnarounds, and start-ups relating some of the cost issues, hazards, roles, and responsibilities for various support personnel during system startup.

-Prerequisites: PCT 100 and (MAT 111 or MAT 120 or MAT 135 or MAT 151) and IST 105.
+Prerequisite: PCT 100 and IST 105 and IST 200* and PHY 107* and (MAT 111 or MAT 120 or MAT 135 or MAT 151). (*Courses may be taken concurrently.)

 3 Credits2 Weekly Lecture Hours